socialtables/react-infinity-menu/README.md

 	}
 ];
 ```
-  * `customComponent` is an react component user can pass in as an highly customizable object.
+  * `customComponent` is a React component the user can pass in.
     * As the `customComponent` at the node level, you will receive props `key`,  `onClick`, `name`, `isOpen` and `isSearching`.
 	* As the `customComponent` at the leaf level, you will receive props `key`, `onMouseDown`, `onMouseUp`, `onClick`, `name`, `icon` and `data`.